The 2017 season is Filip Prostran's third as head coach of the Ryerson Rams men's soccer program.

-It was another record-breaking season for the Rams, who finished the season with the nation's best record at 14-1-1 record, which was not only the best in program history, but a U SPORTS record for the best start to a regular season campaign, winning their first 13 games.
+It was another record-breaking season in 2016 for the Rams, who finished the season with the nation's best record at 14-1-1 record, which was not only the best in program history, but a U SPORTS record for the best start to a regular season campaign, winning their first 13 games.
 While the offence was firing on all cylinders, scoring 51 goals for on Canada's third-highest shooting percentage (.245), it was their defence that shone the brightest.
 The Rams defenders conceded just eight goals, which was the best in the OUA and the best in the nation with teams who played 13 or more games.
 Prostran lead Ryerson to their fourth conseuctive OUA Final Four championship.

 In 2015, his first season in the lead role, Prostran led the Rams to an impressive 11-2-3 regular season record and a first place finish in the OUA East division.
 Ryerson advanced to the OUA Final Four for the third straight year and were ranked in the CIS weekly top 10 poll for the entire season, peaking at a program best No. 2.

 Before moving into the head coach position, Prostran served as an assistant coach with the Rams for five seasons, beginning in August of 2010.

 In 2013, Prostran helped guide Ryerson to their best ever finish including an undefeated regular season and second place finish at the OUA Championship.
 Their success earned them a trip to the CIS national championship in Fredricton, N.B.

 Prior to his arrival at Ryerson, the USSF B licensed Prostran played professional soccer for three years in Europe.